 Successful completion of the Animal Science program of study will fulfill requirements of a Business and Industry endorsement or STEM endorsement if the math and science requirements are met.
-Revised - July 2020
+Revised

 COURSE INFORMATION COURSE NAME COURSE NUMBER REQUIRED PREREQUISITES COURSE DESCRIPTION CERTS OFFERED Principles of Agriculture, Food, and Natural Resources 7105 None Recommended Grade Level: 8 or 9 Credit: 1 Agriculture is not just "cows, sows and plows".
 Discover how plant and animal science are a vital part of our lives.
 Research which laws, regulations, and policies are in place to bring food safely from the field to your table.
 Learn leadership, record-keeping skills and could raise an animal as a FFA member.
-None Small Animal Management 7120 Principles of Agriculture, Food, & Natural Resources Recommended Grade Level: 9 or 10 Credit: .5 Why does a dog pant?
-What makes a cat purr?
-Find the answers to these questions and much more.
-This course focuses on the anatomy, management, and care of small animals, not just dogs and cats.
-Learn breeds or types of each species; discuss the habitats, nutritional requirements, and health maintenance, including the prevention and control of diseases/parasites; as well as use available laboratory equipment to perform procedures such as fecal test, blood testing, and basic grooming procedures.
-None Equine Science 7121 Principles of Agriculture, Food, & Natural Resources Recommended Grade Level: 9 or 10 Credit: .5 This course is an introduction to the basics of horse care and management.
+None Small Animal Management 7120 Principles of Agriculture, Food, & Natural Resources Agriculture,answers to these questions and much more.
+ThisFood, & Naturalcourse focuses on the anatomy, management, and Equine Science 7121 Principles of Agriculture, Food, & Natural Resources Recommended Grade Level: 9 or 10 Credit: .5 This course is an introduction to the basics of horse care and management.
 During the semester, students will develop an understanding of the equine industry including selection, health, and management, as well as horse handling and breeding.
-We will examine equine nutrition as it pertains to performance, as well as issues affecting the equine industry as a whole.
-None Veterinary Medical Applications 7190 Equine Science and Small Animal Management Recommended Grade Level: 10 or 11 Credit: 1 Prepare for your future career in the field of animal science.
+We will examine equine nutrition as it pertains to performance, as well as issues affecting the equine industry.
+None Veterinary Medical Applications 7190 Equine Science and Small Animal ManagementRecommended Grade Level: 10 or 11 Credit: 1Prepare for your future career in the field of animal science.
 Learn principles of veterinary medical ethics, and veterinary medical terminology.
 Identify/evaluate animal diseases and internal/external parasites, as well as behavioral problems for both large and small animal species.
 Work on skills needed to advance toward the Certified Veterinary Assistant Level 1 Certification.
-None Advanced Animal Science 7130W Biology, Chemistry or IPC, Geometry; and Small Animal Management or Equine Science.
-Recommended: Veterinary Medical Applications Recommended Grade Level: 11 or 12 Credit: 1 Take a deeper look into the animal industry by studying various livestock anatomy and physiology.
+Elanco Veterinary Medical Applications Advanced Animal Science 7130W Biology, Chemistry or IPC, Geometry; Veterinary Medical Applications (Credit or concurrently enrolled) Recommended Grade Level: 11 or 12 Credit: 1 Take a deeper look into the animal industry by studying various livestock anatomy and physiology.
 Sample topics include diseases, reproduction, genetics, and heredity.
 Hands-on activities and labs are an essential part of this course.
 This course is a Career and Technical Education funded course which requires 40% laboratory and field investigation.
-None
+Elanco Fundamentals of Animal Science